KTH-EXPECA/oai5g/README.md

 	2. nrUE

-Admins at ExPECA testbed need to build and push the images to the ExPECA docker registry according to [here](https://github.com/KTH-EXPECA/oai5g-docker/blob/main/docs/how-to-build-images.md).
+Admins at ExPECA testbed need to build and push the images to the ExPECA docker registry using the instructions [here](https://github.com/KTH-EXPECA/oai5g-docker/blob/main/docs/how-to-build-images.md).

 Currently the following setup is supported at ExPECA testbed:
 - SDR: USRP E320